kf03w5t5741l/blackjack/README.md

 # Blackjack

 Simple Blackjack implementation.
-Meets the base requirements in the assignment specification.
+Meets the base and optional requirements in the assignment specification.

 ## TODO - bonus features